Vince Offer: ShamWow

 In 2006, Offer began to market a cleaning product that he saw in flea markets, an absorbent towel that he called the "ShamWow!"
-The title of the product derives from the French pronunciation of the chamois, pronounced "shammy" in English.
-Offer visited the factory in Germany where the product is made, and he decided to incorporate that fact into the TV pitch.

 The advertisement, filmed in the summer of 2007 with a budget of $20,000, received critical praise.
-Slate's Seth Stevenson praised Offer for his "impressive and subtle mastery of the pitchman's art" (with lines such as "you know the Germans always make good stuff"), and wondered if Offer's "abrasive manner might also mark a unique, new strategy in the annals of pitchdom."
+Slate's Seth Stevenson praised Offer for his "impressive and subtle mastery of the pitchman's art", and wondered if Offer's "abrasive manner might also mark a unique, new strategy in the annals of pitchdom."
 Stevenson compared Offer to earlier, "more upbeat" television pitchmen like Billy Mays and the Home Shopping Network hosts and concluded that Offer's "smooth-talking condescension" was more suited to the present "zeitgeist" than the "earnest fervor" of spokesmen like Mays and Ron Popeil.

 Consumer Reports reported that the infomercial for "ShamWow!" initially featured Offer claiming that the product held "20 times its weight in liquid".
 Later, the infomercial was changed to Offer claiming the "ShamWow!" held "12 times its weight in liquid", then again to "10 times".
-Consumer Reports did its own test on the product and found that it does indeed hold 10 times its weight in liquid but no more.
+Consumer Reports did its own test on the product and found that it does indeed hold ten times its weight in liquid but no more.

 Offer says that he has sold millions of the towels.
 In contrast to claims that the absorbency of the towels is over-hyped, he responds that returns of the product are low.

-Pitchman Billy Mays had been promoting a similar product called Zorbeez two years prior to Offer's "ShamWow!" product.
-Mays noted that the "ShamWow!" commercials use many of the same product demonstrations as the earlier-produced Zorbeez commercial.
-Popular Mechanics tested the absorbency of the two towel products and declared "ShamWow!" was the more effective of the two, but noted "If you have reusable cloth rags (and a roll of paper towels for backup), then neither product is necessary."
-During the episode, it was suggested that the Popular Mechanics tester did not use the Zorbeez correctly.
+Pitchman Billy Mays had been promoting a similar product, Zorbeez; Popular Mechanics tested the absorbency of the two towel products and declared that "ShamWow!" was the more effective of the two.
+Still, it noted: "If you have reusable cloth rags (and a roll of paper towels for backup), then neither product is necessary."

-Following the popularity of the commercial, TMZ in 2009 posted a remix of the commercial on their site.
+Following the popularity of the commercial, TMZ posted a remix of the commercial on their site in 2009.
 The remix was originally created by DJ Steve Porter and uploaded on YouTube.

 In 2020, Offer started to sell "ShamWow!" masks due to the COVID-19 pandemic.
 He appeared in an infomercial showing the cloths, followed by wearing the face mask, which are made up of viscose/polypropylene thermally bonded non-woven cloth, and then giving a thumbs up.